thycotic/alm-docs/5000-get-started/5100-overview/index.md

   These pages include detailed information about the requirements.

+* Initial Setup: Outside ALM

+  ALM requires installation of a Windows Service, referred to as the ALM Remote Worker, on your organization’s hardware.
+Additionally, you must integrate ALM with Secret Server and connect it to Active Directory.

+    These pages include instructions for those tasks.

 * Initial Setup: Within ALM

   You must complete certain setup tasks within your freshly provisioned cloud ALM environment for the service to work as designed.